cozy/cozy-stack/docs/files.md

 ### POST /files/trash/:file-id

-Restore the file with the `file-id` identifiant.
-If a file already exists at the previous path, a suffix will be added to avoid any conflict.
+Restore the file with the `file-id` identifiant into its `restore_path`.
+If a file already exists at the restore path with the same name, a suffix will be added to avoid any conflict.

 The file's `trashed` attributes will be set to false.